lb3361/gigatron-rom/Compilers/glcc/README.md

 	or maybe use the compiler option `-Wf-unsigned_char=0`.
 This is not recommended.

+* The nonstandard type qualifier `__near` can be used to indicate that the data lives in page zero.
+This allows the compiler to generate more compact code and tells the linker to place such variables in page zero.
+The nonstandard type qualifier `__far` is also recognized but currently inoperative.
+It will eventually indicate that the data lives in banked memory.

 * The traditional C standard library offers feature rich functions like `printf()` and `scanf()`.
 These functions are present but their implementation requires a lot of space.
 Instead one can call some of